The Supreme Court and the Schools

 As reviewed by Michael W. McConnell

 The Schoolhouse Gate, by University of Chicago law professor Justin Driver, is the first book to provide close descriptions of the Supreme Court’s major cases involving public education across the issues of race, religion, speech, funding, gender, and student discipline.
 Each chapter addresses one or more of those areas, bringing to life the people and principles involved in those cases.
 In that light, the book is a dazzling success.
-It combines the lively writing more typical of a good novelist with the legal insights of keen constitutional scholar.
+It combines the lively writing more typical of a good novelist with the legal insights of a keen constitutional scholar.
 It quotes leading figures and commentators at the time of the disputes—including in most cases voices on both sides of the controversy—giving the book a historical dimension unusual in the genre of legal case analysis, and a sense of urgency and balance.

 But The Schoolhouse Gate is not merely a series of descriptive essays.
 It is an argument, an attempt to persuade the reader that, with a few missteps along the way, the Supreme Court’s interventions in public education “have benefitted both American education and American society” in countless ways, from requiring racial desegregation to enabling students to express controversial ideas to protecting them from arbitrary discipline.
 Moreover, it warns that “in recent decades” the tide has turned against judicial intervention in educational issues.
 The author pours scorn on the idea that, for reasons such as lack of expertise, concerns about federalism and local control, or the possibility of disruptive consequences, federal judges should defer to local authorities.